 - Mid-Plains Vocational Technical School (1967)

-Throughout their separate yet common histories and continuing through the present, their enduring mission has been preparing students for success by providing quality education opportunities for lifelong learning.
+Throughout their separate yet common histories and continuing through the present, their enduring mission has beentransforming lives through exceptional learning opportunities for individual student success.

 Today, MPCC serves its constituents across the 18-county region via a network of main campuses in North Platte and McCook and extended campuses in Broken Bow, Valentine, Ogallala, and Imperial.
 In addition, MPCC reaches students via its thriving on-line campus, the College's newest "location."
 All together, nearly 16,000 credit and non-credit students are enrolled annually.